-Pablo Sanhueza has been deemed as “Kansas City’s Heart & Soul of Latin Music” by JAM Magazine, and recognized as the region’s premier Salsa & Latin Jazz percussionist and bandleader.
+Pablo Sanhueza has been deemed as “Kansas City’s Heart & Soul of Latin Music” and is the region’s premier Salsa & Latin Jazz percussionist and bandleader.
 Since his arrival to Kansas City from Santiago, Chile in 1996 Pablo has dedicated his distinguished career to the music of the Latin American experience, working with three generations of musicians from Europe, Africa, Latin America, the American Southwest, Midwest, and Kansas City’s Historic 18th & Vine Jazz District.

 As a performer, Sanhueza brings the charisma and precision of the Maestros of the Mambo and Big Band era.
 In 2019, prior to the global pandemic, Sanhueza presented his apprentice musicians and veteran collaboration project to an audience reach of nearly 40,000—in addition to hosting the longest running salsa & latin jazz nights in the Midwest at the Blue Room.